knative/docs/docs/bookstore/page-3/pg3-badword-svc.md

 In this tutorial, you learned how to create a serverless function for a simple service that can detect inappropriate languages in text with Knative.

-Next, we'll be learning how to use Knative Sequence to connect the 2 ML workflow and make sure they are executed in the order you want.
+Next, we'll be learning how to use Knative Sequence to connect the 2 ML workflows and make sure they are executed in the order you want.

 [Go to Create Knative Sequence :fontawesome-solid-paper-plane:](../page-4/pg4-sequence.md){ .md-button .md-button--primary }